DexterInd/Utilities/Raspbian_For_Robots_Testing/README.md

 - [ ] Create new GrovePi Scratch program -
 - [ ] Run GoPiGo Scratch Example Program
 - [ ] Create new GoPiGo Scratch Program - example: broadcast forward
 - [ ] Run Spy vs Spi startup, test for success.
+Connect jumpers to GPIO9 and GPIO11 and 3V3.
+Connect I2C display to GrovePi Port.
+If succesful, it should turn the display on and play a dialog.

 Publishing Tasks for Raspbian for Robots
 =====================================